proxyyy/TidyServerList/README.md

 # TidyServerList
-TidyServerList is a theme for BetterDiscord that makes the server list a lot cleaner and tidier, improved functionality in reduced space.!
+TidyServerList is a theme for BetterDiscord that makes the server list a lot cleaner and tidier, improved functionality in reduced space!

 # <a href="https://raw.githubusercontent.com/qwerasd205/TidyServerList/master/TidyServerList.theme.css">Download</a>